maximilian-hildebrandt/Tumor-Classification-XAI/README.md

 * Install **Python 3.10 (e.g., via Anaconda)** and an **IDE (e.g., PyCharm)**.
 * The files can be run by python taskname.py.
 * For task 2 on shapley values, the results are obtained in two steps.
 First the task2_base_cnn.py is run to obtain the model weights which are then sent to the task2_shap_posthoc.py
-* The weights reported in the paper are also available.
-Run python evaluate.py -p "model_name" to get the values on test set.
-For the results reported in the paper, run with batch_size 128 and initial learning rate of 0.001. model_weights/task4_model_128_0.001_True.pth has the highest accuracy.